kailys6690/github-tutorial/README.md

 `git remote add origin git@github.com:kailys6690/fdsd.git`
 `git push -u origin master`
 Copy and paste these two codes (not these examples above, the ones you have) into your cloud9 account.
-7.
+After you have pasted both of commands into the command line, you have now officially connected your cloud9 account with github!
+You can now use the command `git push` without having to use the whole comand `git push -u origin master`.

 ---